lepoco/social-messenger/readme.txt

 == Upgrade notice ==

-= 2.3.2 =
+= 2.4.1 =

-A lot of changes.
-Some options after installation will stop working properly.
-Check the plugin settings.
+1. Improved display on the left side and on the center